WHYAMERICASUCKS.COM

 AP reported in March 2025 that Kennedy's HHS restructuring would cut 10,000 jobs and fold or eliminate major agencies, some of them created by Congress.
 The move also centralized procurement, HR, communications, and other functions under the secretary's department structure, increasing direct control from the top.

 By July 1, 2025, AP reported a federal judge had halted those layoffs and said Kennedy's restructuring was likely unlawful.
-That matters because it shows the pattern was not limited to vaccine politics.
-The same secretary was also trying to remake the department itself at a scale large enough for a federal judge to step in.

 The Samoa emails sharpened the truthfulness problem